Who is eligible to apply?

 Interruptions used to extend the eligibility window for degree completion must have occurred after the “fulfilment of the degree requirements” and before the application submission deadline.

 **“Fulfilled all degree requirements” refers to the date that all degree requirements were met, including thesis defence corrections and submission of thesis.
 It does not refer to the convocation date.

 - Applicants who currently hold a tri-agency postdoctoral fellowship (Banting, CIHR, NSERC, SSHRC) are eligible to apply for the AMTD Fellowship only if the term of that funding officially ends prior to the start of the AMTD Fellowship.

 - Applicants must not hold a tenure-track or tenured faculty position, nor can they be on leave from such a position.

 - The AMTD Fellowship is non-renewable and is issued for the duration initially awarded.
 It can only be held once in a lifetime.
-In exceptional cases, the terms of duration of the fellowship may be amended.
+Successful receipt of the AMTD Fellowship may prohibit scholars from holding any other University of Waterloo-funded postdoctoral fellowships.